Genomon-Project/paplot-doc/howto_qc.rst

 Quality Control (QC) Report
 ===============================

-| QC Report displays qualities of each sequence data, such as sequence depth and coverage, mapping ratio, amd duplicate ratio.
+| QC Report displays qualities of each sequence data, such as sequence depth and coverage, mapping ratio, and duplicate ratio.
 |
 | When mousing over each bar, detailed information for each sample and property will be displayed as pop-ups.
 |